Even if you have a plan for a perfect family vacation in Prague, you may need a backup idea to keep the whole family entertained. Or 79 backup ideas.

 Architecture, astronomy, mining, transportation, time measurement, and printing are only some of the fields visitors can explore during the visit to the National Technical Museum so, undoubtedly, both parents and kids will have fun visiting this museum.

-46. Have some ceramic classes at Ceramic Studio Prague
+Have Some Ceramic Classes at Ceramic Studio Prague

 This cozy and friendly studio is the ideal place in Prague for all families looking forward to expressing their inner selves through the pottery and ceramics.
 In Ceramic Studio Prague, you and your kids will have a great opportunity to learn the basic techniques of creating ceramic artworks and have a lot of fun while doing it.

-48. Take a look at the National Museum Building
+Take a Look at the National Museum Building

-Originating from the last decade of the 19th century, the Neo-Renaissance National Museum is probably one of the most imposing buildings in the area of upper Wenceslas Square although it was the target of two military attacks during the history.
-This important national building is currently being turned into a modern.
+Originating from the last decade of the 19th century, the Neo-Renaissance National Museum is probably one of the most imposing buildings in the area of upper Wenceslas Square although it was the target of two military attacks in the past.
+This important national building is currently being modernized.

-Apart from enjoying the opera, drama and ballet performances, you can also arrange a guided tour of the majestic interior of the building, with guides speaking Czech, English, German, French, or Russian.
+Apart from enjoying the opera, drama and ballet performances, you can also arrange a guided tour of the majestic interior of the National Theatre, with guides speaking Czech, English, German, French, or Russian.

 There’s probably no better place than the Book Tunnel in the Municipal Library of Prague for you to convince your kids to enter the incredible world of books and reading.
 Located at the entrance of the museum, the Book Tunnel won’t only lure your kids to enter the library, but it will also make you take your camera out and make some unforgettable memories.

-51. Take a family pic at the Lennon Wall
+Take a Family Pic at the Lennon Wall

-52. Observe the Dead Horse statue in Lucerna passage
+Observe the Dead Horse Statue in Lucerna Passage

-Most of the kids are thrilled to wander around the remnants of the old, medieval wall built in the middle of the 14th century, situated in the area of the Lesser Town in Prague.
+Most kids will be thrilled to wander around the remnants of the old, medieval wall built in the middle of the 14th century, situated in the area of the Lesser Town in Prague.
 While some sources claim this wall had a defensive purpose, there is also a myth saying it was a place where the poor were fed.

 This hidden game of Prague offers a perfect combination of the incredible views, imposing statues, proud peacocks, magnificent fountains, and green areas all around you that will leave you breathless.
 Resembling a fairytale setting, Wallenstein Palace Gardens are the ideal place for some nice relaxing family walks.

-57. Get the sweetest of Prague in Ovocný Světozor
+Get the Sweetest of Prague in Ovocný Světozor

 No matter whether you’re a lover of whipped cream cakes, curd cakes, fruit cakes, fruit salads, or ice creams, at Ovocný Světozor, you’ll enjoy the deliciousness of every single bite you take.
 One thing is sure – the youngest gourmands in your family will be more than grateful for this tasty visit!